Be inspired today

 • special invitation to the Zoo Donor’s Breakfast on June 22, 2013.

 Donors contributing $500 or more are also able to participate in an exclusive Zoo Donor Tour.
 Click here to learn more about Zoo Donor Tours where you can encounter Zoo animals up close, visit behind-the-scenes locations and meet Zoo staff members.

 Is a wedding in your future?
 You can help support Conservation Today right at your wedding!
 Our attractive wedding favor cards feature assorted animals and are a great way to show your guests that you care about conserving the natural world.
 Click here to see samples and learn how to order your own wedding favor cards.

 Coins for Conservation

-You can also make donations through our Coins for Conservation program and by purchasing items with the Conservation Today logo at the North Star Trading Post®.
+You can also donate through our Coins for Conservation program and by purchasing items with the Conservation Today logo at the North Star Trading Post®.

-The Toledo Zoo and Westfield Franklin Park are working together to help save the hundreds of amphibian species that could become extinct within the next few decades.
+The Toledo Zoo and Franklin Park are working together to help save the hundreds of amphibian species that could become extinct within the next few decades.
 More than 168 species have already been lost and the number continues to climb.
-The Toledo Zoo is working to preserve and breed such endangered species as the Wyoming toad, Puerto Rican crested toad, Panama golden frog, and the Kihansi spray toad.
-100% of the proceeds from coins collected at the Westfield Franklin Park fountains will go to help fund the Zoo’s amphibian conservation program.
-The fountain is located in front of Dillard’s.
+The Zoo is working to preserve and breed such endangered species as the Wyoming toad, Puerto Rican crested toad, Panama golden frog and the Kihansi spray toad.
+One hundred percent of the proceeds from coins collected at the Franklin Park fountain help fund the Zoo’s amphibian conservation program.
+Look for the fountain in front of Dillard’s.